jroimartin/talks/README.md

 * interface.slide: interface{} (4 Feb 2015 @ Golang Barcelona Meetup)
 * gogenerate.slide: Let go generate to do the dirty work (25 Nov 2015 @ Golang Barcelona Meetup)
 * gocui.slide: gocui.
 All your term are belong to us (31 Jan 2016 @ FOSDEM)
+* queues.slide: rpcmq.
+All your queue are belong to us (20 Apr 2016 @ Golang Barcelona Meetup)

 ## Present